 C. Examine how the word gets defined in more than one dictionary; that can reveal the flexibility of the concept.
 I like m-w.com, dictionary.com, and the Oxford English Dictionary, but that last one requires special access that you can usually get through your school or library.

 D. Read lots of examples online and pay attention to context, connotation and tone, concrete and abstract uses, how the word fits into phrases and sentences, and so on.
 You can find good examples, among other places, at vocabulary.com and news.google.com.

 That was the easy part.
 (Oh, snap!)
 Now for the real work:

 A brief aside before we look at study strategies for this important step.
 As you probably know, it's really, really hard to remember something that's confusing or that has nothing to do with you personally.
 Meaning and relevance make learning anything so much easier.
 With that in mind, here's a gentle suggestion.
 If you have trouble making your vocabulary words meaningful to you or connecting them to information that's already stored in your memory, then take a good look at those words.
 Are they worth learning?
 If not, chuck them out.
 Who cares about super-specific terms in a field of study you'll never enter?

 Unfortunately, if you're a student and someone has assigned some words to you, then you don't have that luxury.
 Sorry about that.
-Try to mentally role-play someone who would find the words important.
+Try to pretend that you're someone who would find the words important.